-The Doctoral Program in Medical & Health Professions is fully online with the majority of coursework offered in an asychronous online environment.
-The Contemporary Human Anatomy Education and Ultrasound Imaging Education concentrations include annual, one-week residential practicums held on-site at EVMS in Norfolk, VA.
+The Doctoral Program in Medical & Health Professions Education is fully online with the majority of coursework offered in an asychronous online environment.
+The Contemporary Human Anatomy Education and Ultrasound and Imaging Education concentrations include annual, one-week residential practicums held on-site at EVMS in Norfolk, Virginia.

 The Doctoral Program in Medical and Health Professions Education (DMHPE) evaluates applicants using a variety of items submitted by the applicant.
 All components of an application are reviewed prior to making an admission decision.